-I studied patterns in laughter during stand-up comedy performances as part of my PhD research.
+I studied patterns in laughter during stand-up comedy performances while at Queen Mary University of London.
 To my knowledge this is the first time laughter has been quantitatively studied across performances of the same material.

 I used ELAN to annotate performance audio and Python to analyse and visualise the data.